Top Winter Care Tips for Your Pets

 Cold Weather Signs of Trouble

-- Slow breathing
+- Slow or labored breathing

-- Lethargy
+- Lethargy or difficulty moving

-- Whining
+- Whining or vocalizing discomfort

-- Tucked tail
+- Tucked tail or seeking shelter

 - Lifting paws off the ground

-- Cold ears, paws, or tails
+- Cold ears, paws, or tail

 Long-haired or thick-coated dogs tend to be more cold-tolerant but are still at risk in cold weather.
 Short-haired pets feel the cold faster because they have less protection, and pets lower to the ground may become colder faster because their bodies are more likely to encounter snow or ice.